Emily Post: Death

 Post died in her New York City apartment in 1960 at the age of 87.
 She is buried in the cemetery at St. Mary's-in-Tuxedo Episcopal Church in Tuxedo Park, New York.

 Cultural legacy

-A portrait of Emily Post by Emil Fuchs (ca. 1906) is in the collection of the Brooklyn Museum.
+A portrait of Emily Post by Emil Fuchs (c.
+1906) is in the collection of the Brooklyn Museum.

 Frank Tashlin featured Post's caricature emerging from her etiquette book and scolding England's King Henry VIII about his lack of manners in the cartoon Have You Got Any Castles?
 (1938).

 Pageant in 1950 named her the second most powerful woman in America, after Eleanor Roosevelt.

 On May 28, 1998, the United States Postal Service issued a 32¢ stamp featuring Post as part of their Celebrate the Century stamp sheet series.

 In 2008, Laura Claridge published Emily Post: Daughter of the Gilded Age, Mistress of American Manners, the first full-length biography of the author.